Ollie, the little dog that started a whole rescue organisation.

 On the 19th October 2017, Gabrielle Gardiner and Christopher Sheehan from Northern Ireland decided that they had to help.
 After a lot of research, they contacted Harbin SHS to get Ollie to the UK for the care he needed.
 Gabrielle and Chris did not yet know it but they were about to become founders of Doggy 911 Rescue (now renamed Little China Dog Rescue) with a passion to help more dogs like Ollie.

-To find safe and loving homes in the UK and Ireland for dogs rescued from the most horrific of scenarios including slaughterhouses, meat trucks and medical testing facilities.
-We also aim to provide advanced veterinary care for our rescue dogs in foster homes who require (but not limited to) neurology, orthopaedics and cardiology; using specialists who are world and European leading.
+To find safe and loving homes in the UK and Ireland for dogs in need from China, locally and other countries.
+We also aim to provide advanced veterinary care for our rescue dogs in foster homes who require (but not limited to) neurology, orthopaedics and cardiology; using specialists in their fields in Northern Ireland.

 Finding out about the extent of abuse of the meat trade and the fact so many dogs are failed medically, I had to make sure these pups got all the medical support, care and love they needed and found loving homes.